dtgm/chocolatey-packages/scripts/ketarin-settings-config-coreteam.md

+Summary of Readme.md and script files at https://github.com/chocolatey/chocolatey-coreteampackages/tree/master/bin

-We use Saxon Home Edition because most other tools only support `xslt 1.0` and we need `xslt 2.0` for the kind of magic we use.
+We use [Saxon Home Edition](https://chocolatey.org/packages/SaxonHE) because most other tools only support `xslt 1.0` and we need `xslt 2.0` for the kind of magic we use.

 ### Fix package XML based on template